taw00/dashcore-rpm/README.md

 ## Good Luck

 That should get you started!
-Good luck! -todd _(dagrarian on dashtalk and slack, taw, or taw00 in various other venues)_
+Good luck! -todd _(dagrarian on dashtalk and slack, taw, taw00, taw0<n> in various other venues)_

+...

+_Special thanks go out to [Michael Hampton](https://www.ringingliberty.com/bitcoin/) for his mature bitcoin spec file that I originally templated these dashcore specs from._